 Some ion sources use thermionic emission of electrons to generate ions.
 However, this limits their use to inert gases, and they may be adversely affected by reactive species from the chamber.

 Other ion sources have no filaments and will make ions of both inert and reactive gases.
 This is particularly useful where surface modifications require oxide or nitride formation.

-Contact email@example.com to discuss your specific vacuum application and process equipment needs.
+Contact us by clicking here to discuss your specific vacuum application and process equipment needs.